This is not intended to be legal advice and is based on the most recent laws and executive orders available as of 5/11/2026.

 - compensation for emotional distress

-When Michelle learns about your case, she will help you find the ideal way to file your claim, so you have the best chances to recover damages and move forward from the experience.
+When Michelle evaluates your case, she will help you choose an appropriate way to file your claim and pursue relief, so you can work toward moving forward from the experience.

 Speak to an Employment Lawyer Privately

-No one should have to tolerate discrimination in the workplace, and the law makes clear that they do not have to.
+No one should have to tolerate discrimination in the workplace, and the law makes clear that such treatment is not permitted.
 If you’ve experienced discrimination due to your sexual orientation in the workplace, take action.
-Work with an attorney like Michelle Cimino to file a charge at the state and federal levels, if applicable.
+Work with an attorney like Michelle Cimino to file a charge at the state and, if applicable, federal level.

 Michelle has spent more than two decades helping LGBTQ+ employees understand their rights and pursue the outcomes they deserve.
 If you believe you’ve faced discrimination, book a completely private consultation today.